Active case

 • October 10, 2024: Pfizer Healthcare Ireland released a warning to the Health Products Regulatory Agency, an Irish agency.
 The warning discussed the “increased risk of developing meningioma with high doses of medroxyprogesterone acetate.”

 • Meningiomas are tumors that develop in the tissue covering the brain and spinal cord.
-A recent BMJ study found users of Depo-Provera to possibly be at increased risk of meningiomas.
+A recent BMJ study found users of Depo-Provera may be at increased risk of meningiomas.

 • Other lawsuits pertaining to the side effects of contraceptive shots have been filed against Depo-Provera manufacturer Pfizer.
 In 2021, a class action lawsuit about bone density loss was settled.
 Pfizer paid $1.9 million to settle these Canadian class action claims.